 If yours is a modern country kitchen diner, you could look to bolder colors, such as deep red, dark blue or dark green – all these shades are on trend for the year ahead.
 However, our advice is to only pick these shades if your country kitchen has good natural daylight and good artificial lightings in the evening so that it feels bright for both aesthetic and practical reasons.

 What is the best flooring for a country kitchen diner?

-Now you've got your color sorted, it's time to think about the best flooring for your country kitchen diner.
+Now you've got your color sorted, it's time to think about the best kitchen flooring ideas for your space.

 These kitchens are all about the celebration of natural materials.
 If you want a tiled stone floor throughout, opt for rich, traditional terracotta tiles or rough-hewn limestone flagstones.
 For a more modern approach, try composite large format tiles or porcelain to replicate natural materials without the cleaning and maintenance issues.